Last updated on February 16, 2026

 One aspect of Magic that always seems to cause confusion are the so-called freeze effects.
 Suddenly players don’t remember that you can’t untap the creature.

-WotC is trying to fix that with a new evergreen mechanic, and that’s stun counters for you.
-Today I’m taking a look at how this new mechanic came to be and what it's trying to fix.
+WotC elegantly fixed that with the evergreen stun counters.
+Today I pause and a look at how this mechanic came to be and what it's trying to fix.

 Ready?
 Let's dive in!